kristopherkyle/Corpus-Methods-Intro/Python_Tutorial_6.md

 ### Collocation
 Another common analysis in corpus linguistics is to determine the strength of association between words that occur together.
 Collocation analyses highlight words that occur together with an unexpected frequency.
-The most common methods of calculating the strength of association between linguistic items are pointwise mutual information (MI) and T-score (T), though there are many other methods that may be more appropriate depending on the analysis (see, e.g., Ellis & Gries, 2015).
+The most common methods of calculating the strength of association between linguistic items are pointwise mutual information (MI) and T-score (T), though there are many other methods that may be more appropriate depending on the analysis (see, e.g., Gries & Ellis, 2015).

 The **_collocator()_** function below calculates a number of collocation statistics.
 It takes six arguments and returns a dictionary consisting of {word : collocation} key : value pairs.
 Note that the function uses the **_corpus_frequency()_** function, which is described in Python Tutorial 5.
 1. **_corpus_list_** is a tokenized corpus list (list of lists of lists).